rajatjindal/goodfirstissue/README.md

 - Select the User/Org which owns the repo where you plan to install this app.
 - Confirm Password (required by `github`).
 App don't get access to this password.
 - Refer that only `read` access is required to `issues` and `metadata`.
 - From `Repository Access` box, select the repositories where you want to enable it.
-You can enable for `all` or `only selected` reposiotories.
+You can enable for `all` or `only selected` repositories.
 - Click Save and you are all set.

 # Permissions required